levandinho/twitter/README.md

 }
 ```

-2. Once you have your user created, you can freely add new twits by sending a POST request to ```http://localhost:8080/users/<ID>/twits/ ```, where <ID> is the ID of your user.
+2. Once you have your user created, you can freely add new tweets by sending a POST request to ```http://localhost:8080/users/<ID>/tweets/ ```, where <ID> is the ID of your user.
 The sample body looks like that:
 ```
 {
-	"message": "Second Twit"
+  "message": "Second Tweet"
 }
 ```
-In the Response, you should receive the details of the new twit:
+The repsponse will contain details of the new tweet:
 ```
 {
   "id": 2,
-  "message": "Second Twit",
+  "message": "Second Tweet",
   "authorId": 1,
   "dateAdded": 1494770752104
 }

 ```

-3. You can also see your Wall - a list of all your Twits in a reverse chronological order.
-Send a GET request to ```http://localhost:8080/users/1/twits/```
+3. You can also see your Wall - a list of all your Tweets in a reverse chronological order.
+Send a GET request to ```http://localhost:8080/users/1/tweets/```
-The Response should be similar to:
+The response will look like this:
 ```
 [
   {
     "id": 2,
-    "message": "Second Twit",
+    "message": "Second Tweet",
     "authorId": 1,
     "dateAdded": 1494770752104
   },
   {
     "id": 1,
-    "message": "This is my first twit",
+    "message": "This is my first tweet",
     "authorId": 1,
     "dateAdded": 1494770746407
   }